Here’s How to Exercise – Including Doing Cardio – with a Hurt or Broken Foot.

 Heavy rope (or battle rope) training is one of the best cardio workouts to do when you have a foot injury.
 It consists of holding onto both end of a heavy rope (one end in each hand).

-There are many exercises you can do to ramp up your cardio and build your core strength.
+There are many battle rope exercises you can do to ramp up your cardio and build your core strength.
 Some of the exercises include waves, slams, throws, spirals and whips.
 All involve swinging your arms up and down (or side to side) in some manner for timed intervals.

 One of the great things about heavy rope training is that you can do it sitting down!
 This makes it a great exercise choice for even those with fairly severe foot injuries.